ContainerSSH/containerssh.github.io/docs/getting-started/authserver.md

 }
 ```

-> **Note:** Earlier versions of ContainerSSH used the `user` field instead of `username`.
-While the `user` field still
-> exists it is considered deprecated and will be removed in a future version.

-The public key auth ContainerSSH will call out to `http://your-auth-server/pubkey` in the following format.
+The public key auth ContainerSSH will call out to `/pubkey` in the following format:

 ```json
 {